crosspostly/youtube_podcast/README.md

 ## Configuration

 API keys are required for the application to function correctly.
-While default, rate-limited keys are provided for some services, using your own is highly recommended for stability.
+Using your own is highly recommended for stability and to avoid rate limits.

 1.  **Obtain Your API Keys:**
     - **Google Gemini:** Essential for all AI features.
 Get a key from [Google AI Studio](https://aistudio.google.com/app/apikey).
-    - **Freesound:** For sound effects.
-Create an app on the [Freesound Developers](https://freesound.org/docs/api/) page.
+    - **Freesound:** **Required** for sound effects.
+        1. Go to the [Freesound API Documentation](https://freesound.org/docs/api/) page and log in or create an account.
+        2. Click on **"Create OAuth2 credentials"** or go to your [API credentials page](https://freesound.org/home/app_new/).
+        3. Fill out the form (app name, description, etc.).
+The "OAuth2 redirect URI" is not needed for this app.
+        4. After creating the app, you will see your **Client ID** and **Client Secret**.
+For this application, you need the **Client Secret**.
+This is your API Key.
     - **Unsplash & Pexels:** For stock photo fallbacks.
 Get keys from their respective developer portals.

 2.  **Enter Keys in the UI:**
     - Click the **Settings (key) icon** in the top-right corner of the application.
-    - Enter your keys in the respective tabs.
+    - Go to the respective tabs (`Google Gemini`, `Freesound`, `Стоковые фото`) and enter your keys.
     - All settings are saved securely in your browser's `localStorage`.

 ---